-1. Management and Administration - list one strategy and the activities necessary to enhance your operations.
-List the measures you will use to determine how well you have done the
+a.
+Management and Administration - list one strategy and the activities necessary to enhance your operations.
+List measures you will use to determine how well you have done the activities and whether you have been successful.
+Group your strategies, activities and measures under the following headings (see sample in Appendix F).

-2. Youth Advocacy - list one strategy and the activities necessary to increase your youth advocacy.
-List the measures you will use to determine how well you have done the activities and whether you have been successful.
+b.
+Youth Advocacy - list one strategy and the activities necessary to increase your youth advocacy.
+List measures you will use to determine how well you have done the activities and whether you have been successful.

-3. Resource Development - list one strategy and the activities necessary to increase resources for your agency.
-List the measures you will use to determine how well you have done the activities and whether you have been successful.
+c.
+Resource Development - list one strategy and the activities necessary to increase resources for your agency.
+List measures you will use to determine how well you have done the activities and whether you have been successful.